03 Mar 2020 by Olga Brighton

 It’s understandable that everyone is thinking twice about travelling, even if your trip is a while off yet.
-However, if this is your disinclination to travel, rather than complying with the advice of the FCO, or WHO restrictions, then most travel insurance policies won’t cover you for lost holiday or cancellation costs.
+However, if this is your disinclination to travel, rather than complying with the advice of the FCDO, or WHO restrictions, then most travel insurance policies won’t cover you for lost holiday or cancellation costs.

 This depends on your travel insurance policy.
 Many policies do not cover health outbreaks like the coronavirus (usually with the exception of emergency medical costs incurred while you are away).

-If the FCO or WHO have advised against all but essential travel to the region you were planning to visit and you booked the trip and purchased insurance PRIOR to this advice, your first port of call should be your tour operator, airline, or other travel provider.
+If the FCDO or WHO have advised against all but essential travel to the region you were planning to visit and you booked the trip and purchased insurance PRIOR to this advice, your first port of call should be your tour operator, airline, or other travel provider.
 Many are being flexible due to the coronavirus, so you may have the option to change your destination to somewhere different, change your trip dates, or obtain a refund.
 The quicker you do this, the more likely you will be to get your money back or a different deal.

 If you make alternative travel plans, then you should be able to transfer your travel insurance to cover your new destination.